Should I use hashtags on Facebook?

 Check your insights, folks.
 Do you think link clicks help your reach, too? #FacebookTips #FacebookMarketing

 I think you SHOULD use hashtags on your business Facebook page, but let me explain why and how.

 As it mentions on the "How do I use hashtags?" help page on Facebook, the hashtag feature isn't fully available to everyone right now.
 I believe this is going to change and that the hashtag system will be as powerful as Twitter or Instagram's when it is fully ready and available.

 But, even though hashtags are not the same on Facebook right now, I do think there is still a good way to use them.
 As a business, cross social platform branding is important.
 Since users might follow your brand on several social networks, I think it's good to use your "branding style hashtags" on each to keep them familiar.

-Here's an example: if you're doing a promotion that uses a hashtag on Twitter & Instagram, you will "brand" that hashtag to the users better if they see it being used on Facebook as well.
-This will encourage them to use it no matter what social network they are engaging on and will convert to more success on Twitter & Instagram.
+Here's an example: if you're doing a promotion that uses a hashtag on Twitter and Instagram, you will "brand" that hashtag to the users better if they see it being used on Facebook as well.
+This will encourage them to use it no matter what social network they are engaging on and will convert to more success on Twitter and Instagram.

-You don't want to go overboard using hashtags on Facebook, like you see on Twitter & Instagram.
-But, it doesn't hurt to be prepared for the day Facebook does make their feature more similar to Twitter & Instagram.
+You don't want to go overboard using hashtags on Facebook, like you see on Twitter and Instagram.
+But, it doesn't hurt to be prepared for the day Facebook does make their feature more similar to Twitter and Instagram.